After they have gone

 Bringing them home again

-Animal Health Trust website DNA tests page - Click on the button
+We now suggest that you contact Laboklin for the DNA tests - Click on the button

 The Cavalier Collection Scheme website - Click on the button